kubernetes/enhancements/keps/sig-apps/3541-add-recreate-strategy-to-statefulset/README.md

 - With `type: Recreate` configured:
   - All pods are deleted when update is triggered (template spec change)
   - Controller waits for all pods to fully terminate (no pods with deletionTimestamp remain)
-  - All new pods are created simultaneously after termination complete
+  - All new pods are created after termination complete
   - Status condition `Progressing=True`
   - Status condition `Progressing=True` with `reason=RecreateComplete` after pods created
-  - Ordering independence: Recreate strategy ignores `podManagementPolicy` setting (both OrderedReady and Parallel behave identically)
+  - Recreate strategy respects `podManagementPolicy`
 - PVC preservation: PersistentVolumeClaims are not deleted during Recreate (only pods are deleted)
 - Stuck pod handling: Pods stuck in any state are forcibly deleted (ImagePullBackOff, Pending, CrashLoopBackOff, etc.)
 - Validation: API validation accepts `type: Recreate` on StatefulSet